 - Aloe Vera Gel or an After Sun lotion with natural ingredients

-- Australian Bush flower remedies – Solaris (for prickly heat and burns)
+- Flower remedies – for prickly heat and burns

 For Gut Health and Tummy Bugs: